UN official condemns Saudi-led coalition for Yemen attacks

-UNITED NATIONS (AP) — The U.N. humanitarian chief is condemning a Saudi-led coalition for carrying out airstrikes against civilians in Yemen.
+UNITED NATIONS (AP) — The U.N. humanitarian chief condemned a Saudi-led coalition on Friday for carrying out two major airstrikes in Yemen in the last two weeks that killed dozens of civilians.

-Mark Lowcock said in a statement Friday that he echoed Secretary-General Antonio Guterres’ call for “an impartial, independent and prompt investigation into these most recent incidents.”
+Undersecretary-General for Humanitarian Affairs Mark Lowcock said he echoed Secretary-General Antonio Guterres’ call for “an impartial, independent and prompt investigation into these most recent incidents.”

-He said an airstrike on Thursday that killed at least 22 children and four women fleeing fighting in Al Durayhimi district in Hodeida governorate was the second time in two weeks that a coalition airstrike resulted in dozens of civilian casualties.
+He said a coalition airstrike on Thursday killed at least 22 children and four women fleeing fighting in Al Durayhimi district in Hodeida governorate.
 An additional airstrike in Al Durayhimi on Thursday killed four children, he said.

-Yemen has been embroiled in a war since 2015 that has pitted the Saudi-led coalition which backs the internationally recognized government against Iran-aligned Houthi Shiite rebels.
+On Aug.
+9, coalition airstrikes hit a bus in a busy market in Yemen’s north, killing at least 51 people including 40 children.
+The attack drew broad international condemnation and the coalition said it would investigate.

 Most Read Nation & World Stories